Residence Permits for Individuals with "Duldung"

 - You must apply for a residence permit according to §25a Residence Act before your 27th birthday.

-According to 25a Residence Act, the parents of a minor (under 18) person who receives this type of residence permit may also apply for a residence permit if the young individual has not prevented his/her deportation by deception or lack of cooperation, has not committed any offences and is not dependent on state benefits for a living.
+According to 25a Residence Act, the parents of a minor (under 18 years old) person who receives this type of residence permit may also apply for a residence permit if the young individual has not prevented his/her deportation by deception or lack of cooperation, has not committed any offences and is not dependent on state benefits for a living.
 The same applies to the spouse of a young adult or adolescent who obtains such a residence permit.

 To learn more about §25a Residence Act (residence permit for well-integrated youngsters and adolescents) read the information sheet provided by the Saxony-Anhalt's Refugee Council (in German).